 Finally, as a consequence, if we added the offset to get number representation in offset binary, we should subtract it to convert number back to the original.

-Advantages over two’s complement#
+Advantages over two’s complementLink to this section

 The biggest advantage of offset binary over two’s complement is that it allows comparing numbers as is using lexicographical order, without the need of additional operations.
 For example, let’s compare two numbers 3 and -3 represented with 4 bits.
 Under offset binary they have the following representation: